jitesh1412/OrderOnTheGo-Your-On-Demand-Food-Ordering-Solution/README.md

-# OrderOnTheGo-Your-On-Demand-Food-Ordering-Solution
+# OrderOnTheGo 🍔
-# SB-FOODS 🍔
+### Your On-Demand Food Ordering Solution

-SB-FOODS is a full-stack MERN (MongoDB, Express, React, Node.js) application designed to facilitate online food ordering and restaurant management.
+OrderOnTheGo is a full-stack MERN (MongoDB, Express, React, Node.js) application designed to facilitate online food ordering and restaurant management.
 It features a robust role-based access system, a restaurant approval workflow, and a clean, modern user interface.

 ## 🚀 Key Features